Spirit Hunter: Death Mark: Sales

 The PlayStation Vita version of the game was the eighth best selling physical video game in Japan during its debut week, with 7,099 physical copies sold; the PlayStation 4, Nintendo Switch and Xbox One versions did not chart at all in Media Creates weekly Japanese sales chart for their debut weeks, however, meaning that they sold less than 3,081, 2,046 and 2,384 physical copies each, respectively.
 Three weeks after the game's international release, however, over 100,000 copies of the game had been sold worldwide.
 The PlayStation Vita print release was additionally the best selling physical PlayStation Vita game in the UK during its debut week in December 2018 according to GfK Chart-Track.

 Other media

 A sequel to the game, Spirit Hunter: NG, was released in Japan by Experience in 2018, and internationally by Aksys Games in 2019.
 A third game, Spirit Hunter: Death Mark II, was financed through crowdfunding, and was released in Japan in 2022.

 The original game has also been adapted into other media: A novel, Shiin, written by Hitomi Amamiya and published by PHP Institute on February 20, 2019 in Japan, which tells the backstories of characters from the game; a manga adaptation of the game, which was drawn by Ena and published by Kakkiteki in Japan starting in February 2019; and an audio drama series which was released in Japan on August 19, 2019.
 The game's soundtrack album received a limited 12" vinyl print run by Aksys Games in 2019.

+A reboot was announced by Experience in August 2025.